 The reason for the film’s prolonged development was Blizzard’s desire to entrust the movie to the most qualified team and individuals.
 Duncan Jones, a Warcraft player himself, was chosen as the film’s director.
 Despite being a relatively new director who gained recognition with films like Source Code and Moon, Duncan Jones took on a significant responsibility by choosing Warcraft for his third film, even exceeding his own limits a bit.
 Although he tried his best to fulfill this responsibility, he was aware that he couldn’t deliver a perfect job.
 He even went as far as saying, “If I made any mistakes, let me know, and I’ll try to fix them,” in an attempt to appease the audience.
 While the director didn’t achieve a perfect result, he presented a watchable direction with some magnificent shots.
 He will also direct the second and third films, but he would prefer someone else to direct it if there is a fourth film.

-Initially, the film was supposed to be released in 2015 after its completion in 2014, but they decided to wait until 2016 to avoid overlapping with the blockbuster film Star Wars.
+Initially, Warcraft: The Beginning was supposed to be released in 2015 after its completion in 2014, but they decided to wait until 2016 to avoid overlapping with the blockbuster film Star Wars.
 The film is a complete CGI spectacle.
 Warcraft will likely receive multiple nominations at the 2017 Academy Awards.
 The visual effects, CGI, and especially the design of the orcs are beyond amazing.
 The director and the team paid meticulous attention to the cities on the map and the details from the game out of respect for the Warcraft universe.
 Everything from the costumes to the swords in the game has been faithfully recreated, making it one of the most successful art direction works in recent times.
-Warcraft offers a visually stunning feast.
+Warcraft: The Beginning offers a visually stunning feast.
 However, the same cannot be said for the screenplay.

 Due to the film’s two-hour duration, it, unfortunately, feels rushed.
 Trying to tell such a grandiose story in two hours has led to some skipped moments in the narrative.
 The love story between Lothar and Garona, which was an unnecessary addition to begin with, is rushed and lacks depth.
 The orcs’ rebellious motivations and finding a new home are poorly developed.
 If the film had been, let’s say, four or even three hours long, similar to The Lord of the Rings, it would have likely been much more coherent.
 Director Duncan Jones had to cut 40 minutes from the film, and it’s unclear which scenes were removed.
 The missing 40 minutes that were likely cut have somewhat disrupted the overall coherence of the film.
 Warcraft is a story of struggle, and although the film establishes the foundation of this struggle, it fails to expand it effectively.